 Testing Questions?
-Athlete Express is available to athletes, coaches, parents, and NGB staff from 8 a.m. - 4 p.m.
+Athlete Connect is available to athletes, coaches, parents, and NGB staff from 8 a.m. - 4 p.m.
 Mountain Time, Monday-Friday.

-- Call Athlete Express[®] at (719) 785-2000 or Toll Free at (866) 601-2632 - Email Athlete Express® at athleteexpress®USADA.org
+- Call Athlete Connect[TM] at (719) 785-2000 or Toll Free at (866) 601-2632 - Email Athlete Connect[TM] at athleteconnect@USADA.org

-^{} While sample collection equipment may look slightly different depending on where the test is taking place, the integrity of the sample will be always be maintained.
+Valid reasons for delay may include receiving medical attention, media commitments, or attending a medal ceremony.
+While sample collection equipment may look slightly different depending on where the test is taking place, the integrity of the sample will always be maintained.